DARE-bench: Evaluating Modeling and Instruction Fidelity of LLMs in Data Science¶

 Loss & Training¶

-- RL: The GRPO algorithm is applied with DARE-bench verifiable rewards, without requiring preference data.
+- RL: Employed the GRPO algorithm with DARE-bench verifiable rewards, requiring no preference data.

 Key Experimental Results¶